santagar/voice-agent/README.md

 - Submitting an email in the login modal calls `signIn("credentials", { email })`.
 - Any non‑empty email is accepted and becomes a lightweight demo user (`id = email`).
 - The server reads the session via `getServerSession(authOptions)` to decide if the user is logged in.
-- Admin access to `/admin` is currently hard‑coded to the email `santagar@gmail.com` via the protected admin layout.
+- Admin access to `/platform` is currently hard‑coded to the email `santagar@gmail.com` via the protected platform layout.

 External APIs for business tools: